KernelFierce/ShivaTeach/README.md

 We will build the application iteratively, focusing on one user role at a time.
 Each "sprint" will deliver the core pages and UI for a specific role.

-### Sprint 0: Foundation & Setup (Complete)
+### Sprint 0: Foundation & Live Data (Complete)
 - **Status**: ✅ Done
-- **Objective**: Establish the core project structure, UI framework, and initial static pages.
+- **Objective**: Establish the core project structure, UI framework, authentication, security, and connect initial pages to a live, seeded Firestore database.
+- **Key Outcomes**:
+    - Project setup with Next.js, ShadCN, and Tailwind.
+    - Full implementation of Firebase email/password authentication.
+    - Protected routes for the entire `/dashboard` area.
+    - Role-based navigation and redirects.
+    - Firestore database seeded with a comprehensive set of sample data.
+    - Main Dashboard, User Management, and Lead Management pages are connected to and display live data from Firestore.
+    - Secure, multi-tenant Firestore security rules are in place.

-### Sprint 1: OrganizationAdmin
+### Sprint 1: OrganizationAdmin Core Functionality
-- **Status**: ⏳ To Do
+- **Status**: ⏳ In Progress
-- **Objective**: Build the core management features for the organization owner.
+- **Objective**: Build the essential management features for the organization owner, enabling them to configure their business and manage users and courses.
 - **Features**:
-    1.  **Organization Settings Page**: Create the UI for managing billing policies and default rates.
+    1.  **Activate Settings Page**: Connect the Organization Settings UI to Firestore to allow fetching and updating of billing policies, default rates, etc.
-    2.  **User Management Page**: Build the UI to view, add, and edit users (`Admin`, `Teacher`, `Student`, `Parent`).
+    2.  **Implement "Add User"**: Build the "Add User" feature, including a form dialog, creation of the user in Firebase Auth, and creation of user documents in Firestore.
-    3.  **Course Management Page**: Create a page to define subjects and courses.
+    3.  **Build Course Management UI**: Create the interface for viewing, adding, and managing subjects and courses within the organization.
-    4.  **Dashboard View**: Tailor the existing dashboard to show organization-wide metrics.
+    4.  **Implement "Edit User"**: Add the ability to edit a user's role and status.

-### Sprint 2: Teacher
+### Sprint 2: Teacher Enablement
 - **Status**: ⏳ To Do
-- **Objective**: Create the tools tutors need to manage their work.
+- **Objective**: Create the tools tutors need to manage their daily work and interact with students.
 - **Features**:
-    1.  **Teacher Dashboard**: A personalized view showing "Today's Agenda" and assigned students.
+    1.  **Live Teacher Dashboard**: Connect the Teacher Dashboard to live data to show a personalized view of their actual students and upcoming agenda.
-    2.  **Availability Page**: A UI planner for teachers to set their weekly availability and overrides.
+    2.  **Availability Management**: Build the UI planner for teachers to set their weekly availability and manage one-off overrides.
+This data will be stored in Firestore.
-    3.  **Lesson & Grading Page**: UI to create lesson plans and view student submissions.
-    4.  **Communication Interface**: A basic messaging UI for communicating with students and parents.
+    3.  **Communication Interface**: Implement a basic messaging UI for teachers to communicate with students and parents.

-### Sprint 3: Student
+### Sprint 3: Student Experience
 - **Status**: ⏳ To Do
 - **Objective**: Build the student-facing academic portal.
 - **Features**:
-    1.  **Student Dashboard**: A simplified view of their schedule and upcoming assignments.
+    1.  **Live Student Dashboard**: Connect the Student Dashboard to live data, showing their actual schedule and assignments.
-    2.  **Assignment Submission Page**: A page to view assignment details and upload files.
+    2.  **Assignment Submission Page**: Create a page where students can view assignment details and upload their work.
+This will require integrating Firebase Storage.
-    3.  **"Smart Reschedule" Request UI**: A planner view for students to request new session times.
+    3.  **"Smart Reschedule" Request**: Build the UI for students to request new session times from their teacher.

-### Sprint 4: Parent
+### Sprint 4: Parent Portal
 - **Status**: ⏳ To Do
-- **Objective**: Create the parent portal for financial and academic oversight.
+- **Objective**: Create the portal for parents to manage financials and monitor academic progress.
 - **Features**:
-    1.  **Parent Dashboard**: A portal to view/pay invoices, manage credit balance, and see transaction history.
+    1.  **Parent Dashboard & Financials**: Build the UI for parents to view and pay invoices and see transaction history.
-    2.  **Child View**: A read-only view of their child's schedule, grades, and attendance.
+    2.  **Child Oversight**: Create the read-only view of their child's schedule, grades, and attendance.
-    3.  **Communication View**: A unified inbox to see supervised conversations and message teachers directly.

-### Sprint 5: Admin
-- **Status**: ⏳ To Do
+### Post-Sprints: Ongoing Development
-- **Objective**: Build the operational "Command Center" for day-to-day tasks.
+- **Admin Role Features**: Build out the "Command Center" for the `Admin` role (master schedule, full financials).
-- **Features**:
-    1.  **Master Schedule Page**: A comprehensive schedule viewer for all organization sessions.
-    2.  **Lead Management Page**: A UI to manage and convert leads.
-    3.  **Financials Page**: UI for generating invoices, logging payments, and managing balances.

-### Sprint 6: SuperAdmin
-- **Status**: ⏳ To Do
-- **Objective**: Build the platform-level management tools.
+- **SuperAdmin Features**: Implement the platform-level management tools.
-- **Features**:
-    1.  **SuperAdmin Dashboard**: A top-level view of all organizations and platform metrics.
-    2.  **Tenant Management Page**: UI to onboard, suspend, and manage organizations.

-### Post-Sprints: Backend Integration
-- **Objective**: Connect all the UI we've built to the Firebase backend.
-This will be an ongoing process throughout the sprints, but we'll have a dedicated phase to ensure everything is wired up, secure, and working end-to-end.
+- **Advanced Features**: Integrate Genkit for AI-powered features like smart scheduling and automated summaries.

 ## 4. Changelog